MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 - Completion of **Module 0 Lab 0 - Validate lab environment**
 - Completion of **Module 2 Lab 1 - Data Modeling**
 - Completion of **Module 2 Lab 3 - How to build a model-driven app**
-- John Doe contact created with a personal email address populated
+- John Doe contact created with a personal email address populated.

 ## Exercise 1: Create Visit Notification flow